 A vital part of the success of the “factory” was the trader’s access to the river where incoming and outgoing goods were received and dispatched.
 Sibley built his factory to have access to the river through his second basement.
 Remnants of the Ferry Road are included in the Fort Osage District.

 It is believed that two of the most significant treaties in the history of Missouri were signed at the Fort between the Osage Indians and the U.S. Government.
 On September 14, 1808, the Osage ceded all of their lands east of a line running south of the Fort to the Arkansas River.
 A later treaty, signed on November 14 of the same year, further granted to the U.S. all of the Osage land claims north of the Missouri River, while the annuity for the cessions was established at $1,000.00 for the Great Osage Tribe, and half that amount for the Little Osage tribe.

 Fort Osage quickly became one of the most successful of the 28 government-supervised trading posts that functioned from 1795 to 1822.
 These operated under a “factory” system intended to prevent the exploitation of American Indians by individual traders.

 The fort was closed during the War of 1812 and was re-garrisoned in 1815.
-Until 1819, when the garrison was moved to Council Bluffs, Fort Osage was the westernmost fortified outpost of the U.S. Government’s Factory system.
-In 1822, the trading house was closed due to the abandonment of the factory trading system by the Government.
+Until 1819, when the garrison was moved to Council Bluffs, Iowa, Fort Osage was the westernmost fortified outpost of the U.S. Government’s Factory system.
+In 1822, the trading house was closed due to the government’s abandonment of the factory trading system.

 In 1825, Fort Osage also became the point from which distances were measured on the Santa Fe Trail.
-Westward migrants stopped at Fort Osage as it was the last servicing point they would have on their journey.
-Remnants of the Santa Fe Trail are still to be seen in the District today.
+Westward migrants stopped at Fort Osage as it was the last servicing point on their journey.
+Remnants of the Santa Fe Trail are still seen in the District today.

 107 Osage Street